omeka/omeka-s-enduser/docs/content/item-sets.md

 - Set openness: a radio button.
 Select from open or not open.
 Open sets can be edited and added to by any user on the install; closed sets are available and editable only by its creator, site admins, and global admins.
 - Set template: a dropdown.
 Select from the installation's resource templates.
 You can remove templates from the selected item sets with the "[Unset template]" option.
 A search bar appears at the top of the dropdown menu if you would like to type to search.
 - Set class: a dropdown.
 Select from classes of the installed vocabularies.
 You can remove all classes from the selected item sets with the "[Unset class]" option.
 A search bar appears at the top of the dropdown menu if you would like to type to search.
+- Set owner: a dropdown.
+Select from users of the installation to choose who should be set as the owner of the selected item sets.
+Ownership determines [who can edit and delete those item sets](#item-set-permissions), outside the higher [user permission levels](../admin/users.md#roles-and-permissions).
 - Clear property values: a dropdown and text field, with all the properties in all vocabularies.
 Selecting from this will remove any values in that property in the affected item sets.
 You can remove multiple property values at once: click in the text field again to see the remaining options.
 - Set value visibility: a dropdown and text field, with radio buttons.
 Set the visibility of a specific property or properties to either public or not public.
 Unlike the radio buttons at the top of the form, this will only affect one or more metadata fields, instead of the entire item set (for example, you may wish to hide the "Creator" value on some public item sets).
 Select a property from the text field (type to begin searching), and the choose either the "Public" or "Not public" radio button for this option.
 You can add multiple properties by clicking again within the text field, but they will all become either "Public" or "Not public".